Prosono/SMARTi_BaseComponent/README.md

 # Note

 SMARTi does not modify any existing files in yout Home Assistant installation!
 Everything will remian as is after an installation.
-If the integration is removed, it will automatically remove all its configuration files, but not touch any of you existing ones.
+If the integration is removed, it will automatically remove all its configuration files, but not touch any of your existing ones.

 # SMARTi Feature Basic vs Pro Comparison